Who are you anyway? Are you even qualified to be looking at any of this?

 - My way of using "windowed" means and standard deviations is a little odd

-Never the less, it seemed to provide an interesting way of looking at things that was worth experimenting with in 2020.
-We'll see how it works out.
+Never the less, it seemed to provide an interesting way of looking at things that was worth experimenting with.

 What is the "Independent States" view?